Essen Abbey

 Essen Abbey (Stift Essen) was a community of secular canonesses for women of high nobility that formed the nucleus of modern-day Essen, Germany.
-It was founded about 845 by the Saxon Altfrid (died 874), later Bishop of Hildesheim and saint, near a royal estate called Astnidhi, which later gave its name to the religious house and to the town.
-The first abbess was Altfrid's kinswoman, Gerswit.

-Apart from the abbess, the canonesses did not take vows of perpetual celibacy, and were able to leave the abbey to marry; they lived in some comfort in their own houses, wearing secular clothing except when performing clerical roles such as singing the Divine Office.
 A chapter of male priests were also attached to the abbey, under a dean.
 In the medieval period, the abbess exercised the functions of a bishop, except for the sacramental ones, and those of a ruler, over the very extensive estates of the abbey, and had no clerical superior except the pope.

 History

+It was founded about 845 by the Saxon Altfrid (died 874), later Bishop of Hildesheim and saint, near a royal estate called Astnidhi, which later gave its name to the religious house and the town.
+The first abbess was Altfrid's kinswoman, Gerswit.
+Altfrid also built a church for the canonesses, the Stiftskirche, later known as the Essener Münster and from 1958 as Essen Cathedral.
+Only women from the highest circles of German nobility were accepted.

+Because of its advancement by the Liudolfings (the family of the Ottonian Emperors), the abbey became reichsunmittelbar (an Imperial abbey) sometime between 874 and 947.
+Apart from the abbess, the canonesses did not take vows of perpetual celibacy; they lived in some comfort in their houses, with their own staff, and wore secular clothing except when performing clerical roles such as singing the Divine Office.
+They could travel, and leave the abbey at any time to marry.